SecurityHandbook/handbook/en/iot/andr.md

 - *Treble* support

 <div class="alert info"><p><em class="icon-info-circled"></em>**Info**<br>
-There are two levels of monthly security patches – **1st** day of the month and **5th** day of the month.
-Both levels are applicable for most devices on the market.
-If the manufacturer provides frequent updates for their device, but only implements the first patch level (e.g. *1 November 2019*), ...</p></div>
+There're two levels of monthly security patches – **1st** day of the month and **5th** day of the month.
+Both levels are relevant for most devices on the market.
+If the manufacturer provides frequent updates for their device, but only implements the first patch level (e.g. *1 November 2019*), this may pose an issue.</p></div>

 > Why OS version matters